Fair Active Learning: Solving the Labeling Problem in Insurance: Introduction

 \subsection{Fairness issue}

 One major drawback of this ever-evolving AI technology is the lack of interpretability of the system.
-This, together with the existence of efficient well established actuarial models, has played a role in the slow adoption of AI into actuarial sciences, in comparison to other fields.
+This, together with the existence of efficient well established actuarial models, has played a role in the slow adoption of AI into the actuarial sciences, in comparison to other fields.
 In particular, it is hard to evaluate whether the model discriminates or induces unintentional bias, that is not aligned with the ethical standards of the insurance company and may expose it to operational and reputational risks.
-Moreover AI systems learn to make decisions based on labeled data, which can include biased human decisions or reflect social inequities even if the sensitive variables (like gender or age) are removed.
-According to~\citep{kearns2019ethical}, "\textit{machine learning won’t give you anything like gender neutrality ‘for free’ that you didn’t explicitely ask for}".
-One of the biggest challenge in establishing AI governance is the ML model fairness assessment.
+Moreover, AI systems learn to make decisions based on labeled data, which can include biased human decisions or reflect social inequities even if the sensitive variables (like gender or age) are removed.
+According to~\citep{kearns2019ethical}, ``\textit{machine learning won’t give you anything like gender neutrality ‘for free’ that you did not explicitly ask for}''.
+Hence, one of the biggest challenge in establishing AI governance is the fairness assessment of ML models.